 Two important points should be brought out here.
 One is that even among the mahatmas themselves there are many grades of development.
 Some of them — just as in every other phase of evolution, spiritual or otherwise — are of higher degree than others, for the Brotherhood of Compassion is a hierarchy.
 We quote here a passage explaining this hierarchical principle of being:

-Thus it is that the Great Sages, the Mahatmans or Masters, form one stage or degree on the evolutionary scale or Ladder of Life, and just above or superior to us men of average evolutionary development.
-There are other still greater and more evolved beings on the Ladder of Life, who are very properly to be called the Teachers of these Great Sages or Seers themselves, and who are also Superior, or still more highly evolved, Men than the Great Sages themselves are.
-Higher even than these Superiors just spoken of there are yet others still more fully evolved, who may with propriety be called Human Gods; they are Nature's Controllers, Governors, of our own planet, Earth. — G. de Purucker: The Esoteric Tradition, pp. 942-3
+Thus it is that the great sages or masters form one stage or degree on the evolutionary scale just above men of average development.
+There are other still greater beings on the ladder of life, who are the teachers of these great sages and who are more highly evolved men than the great sages themselves are.
+Higher even than these are yet others still more fully evolved, who may with propriety be called human gods; they are nature’s controllers, governors, of our own planet earth. — G. de Purucker: The Esoteric Tradition, 3rd & rev. ed., p.
+507

 It will readily be seen that many of these godlike beings are too far beyond our plane of consciousness to be conceivable to us.
 And being so, they cannot directly influence us.
 This brings us to another of the services our elder brothers, the mahatmas, perform for humanity.
 That service consists in "stepping down" or transforming the vitalizing energies of these celestial beings so that they can be assimilated by human nature.
 A transformer is an apparatus for reducing or stepping down a high voltage current to a lower one when that higher voltage might be too great for the small apparatus to use.
 It operates this way between with the gods and humanity.
 To be brought into direct contact with the energies of the gods would burn us up, so to speak, as in the mythological tale of the youth who ventured to raise the veil of Isis in order to look directly upon the face of the goddess and was slain by a vision he had not power to sustain.
 So our elder brothers act for us in the nature of benign transformers and step down for us the vitalizing currents of the celestial beings who, in the background of visible creation, govern and sustain our universe.